-Our Global Head of NBAA and Head of Internal Audit reports administratively to the CEO, and functionally to the Chair of the ACC, and meets with the latter and the Chairman of the Board at least quarterly.
-She has full access to the ACC and the Chairman of the Board, and confirms the organizational independence of the Internal Audit function annually to the ACC.
+Our Global Head of NBAA and Head of Internal Audit reports administratively to the CEO, and functionally to the Chair of the ACC, and meets with the latter and the Chairman at least quarterly.
+She is a standing guest at the Executive Committee meetings.
+She has full access to the ACC and the Chairman, and confirms the organizational independence of the Internal Audit function annually to the ACC.